maks-rafalko/eslint-plugin-proper-tests/docs/rules/no-long-arrays-in-test-each.md

 ## Rule details

-This rule disallows mixing expectations for different variables between each other.
+This rule disallows the usage of long arrays in `test.each()` calls.

 The following code is considered errors: